vlandeiro/yakari/README.md

 ### Basic Navigation

 Yakari is an interactive command menu that makes it easy to run complex commands.
-Think of it as a smart command launcher where you type shortcuts instead of remembering full commands.
+Think of it as a command launcher where you type shortcuts instead of remembering full commands.

 #### Start Typing

 When you launch Yakari, you'll see a menu of available options.
 Every menu item has a shortcut (shown on the left).
 Type the shortcut to select it:
 - Commands (things you can run)
 - Arguments (options you can set)
-- Subcommands (more options inside)
+- Submenus (more options inside)

 Other important keyboard shortcuts let you interact with the TUI: